Discovery of the soft electronic modes of the trimeron order in magnetite: Materials and correspondence

-As indicated in the main text, we can rule out the possibility that the collective modes observed in equilibrium (Fig.~\ref{fig:Fig2}a) are due to optical phonons or folded acoustic phonons by comparing our data to \textit{ab initio} calculations of the phonon dispersion in the $Cc$ structure of magnetite (Fig.~\ref{fig:FigS2}a).
+First, we rule out the possibility that the collective modes observed in equilibrium (Fig.~\ref{fig:Fig2}a in the main text) are due to optical phonons or folded acoustic phonons by performing \textit{ab initio} calculations of the phonon dispersion in the $Cc$ structure of magnetite (Fig.~\ref{fig:FigEx1}a).
 The calculated dispersion reveals that there are no optical phonon branches at the $\Gamma$ point in the energy range corresponding to the two observed modes.
-The lowest-energy zone-center mode (i.e. $\Delta_5$) finds excellent agreement with inelastic neutron scattering data \cite{borroni2017mapping}.
 Folded acoustic phonons (obtained by a folding of the Brillouin zone) likewise have much higher energies than our two modes.